Hamilton, MAT, Longines: our selection of military watches

 Hamilton military watch brown leather strap

-Note the pierced lugs: if you want to change the excellent leather strap provided, it is very easy to do so and opt for the tactical or rubber strap.
+Note the pierced horns: if you want to change the excellent leather strap provided, it is very easy to do so and opt for the tactical or rubber strap.
 And go on a commando operation.

-military watch background MAT
+MAT military watch background

 MAT military watch brown leather strap